 At the same time, if you have some commands that you know you won't be using enough to take up valuable space in your workspace, you can click on them and drag them in the center of your work area and it will disappear.
 Don't worry if you change your mind later, you can always re-add them in the same way.

 Save your workspace

 Once you are happy with the way your workspace is set up, make sure you save it.
 You don't want to have to repeat this whole process if anything is to happen.
 Save yourself some time.
 Save your workspace.
 You can do that with Files > Workspace > Save.
-Since workspace do NOT work on a different version of PSP than the one it is created for, it would be a good idea to add X9 (or whatever version you have) at the end of the name.
+Since workspaces do NOT work on a different version of PSP than the one it is created for, it would be a good idea to add X9 (or whatever version you have) at the end of the name.
 And yes, even though it seems like you can load a workspace from another version, remember that the tools and commands and functions might differ from one to the other, so you would not take full advantage of all the newest features if you load an older version workspace.

-Also, beware that whenever you install a patch on your Paintshop Pro, everything will be reset, so saving your workspace will save you time once a patch is applied!
+Also, beware that whenever you install a patch on your PaintShop Pro, everything will be reset, so saving your workspace will save you time once a patch is applied!

-From this point, you should be all set to start working efficiently with your Paintshop Pro.
+From this point, you should be all set to start working efficiently with your PaintShop Pro.
 Remember that it is YOUR workspace and YOUR workflow, so you might want to add to these steps or skip some.
 You might have other types of customization too.
 What do you do to customize your workspace?